 Judi comes to UHR with a wealth of clinical and administrative experience in pediatric and geriatric care.
 She has held management positions in both acute and long term care settings, and is certified in wound care and hospice/palliative care.
 Judi graduated magna cum laude from Boston University with a BS in Nursing followed by a Master’s degree from Columbia University School of Public Health.

 Danielle (Dani) Byrnes has over 20 years in the nursing field.
 Some of her nursing experiences include long term care, home care, school nursing as well as Hospice care.
-Dani not only has BS in Nursing, but she also holds a degree in Dietetics (nutritional care) food service administration from SUNY Morrisville.
+Dani not only has a BS in Nursing, but she also holds a degree in Dietetics (nutritional care) food service administration from SUNY Morrisville.
 She started out with UHR in 2010 as a case manager for the nursing homes, then moved into the admissions position.
 In 2012, she obtained her Hospice and Palliative Care Certification.
-She was awarded the Harvey A. Pachter Staff recognition award for Exemplary Service and during Rockland County Nurse Recognition Day was nominated for "Excellence in Practice."
+She was awarded the Harvey A. Pachter Staff recognition award for Exemplary Service and during Rockland County Nurse Recognition Day was nominated for “Excellence in Practice.”
 She became Director of Nursing for UHR in November 2015.

 Fran Gray has a BS in Accounting from Hunter College in NY.
 She has been with UHR since November 1990.
 As the Director of Finance, Fran oversees all accounting functions of the agency including billing, payables, payroll, federal and state reporting and much more.
 Prior to joining UHR, Fran worked in both public and private accounting.